-From time to time, we are a party to routine litigation incidental to our business, including patent litigation resulting from our use of the patent challenge procedures set forth in the Hatch Waxman Act, product liability litigations, and employment litigations, none of which, individually or in the aggregate, are expected to have a material effect on our financial position or profitability.
+From time to time, we are a party to routine litigation incidental to our business, including patent litigation resulting from our use of the patent challenge procedures set forth in the Hatch Waxman Act, product liability litigation, general business litigation, and employment litigation, none of which, individually or in the aggregate, are expected to have a material effect on our financial position or profitability.
 Other litigation, as disclosed herein, may have a material adverse effect on our financial position or profitability.
 The Company records a provision in its financial statements to the extent that it concludes that a contingent liability is probable, and the amount thereof is estimable.
 Because litigation outcomes and contingencies are unpredictable, and because excessive verdicts can occur, these assessments involve complex judgments about future events and can rely heavily on estimates and assumptions.

-1.Legal actions commenced by the Company:
+1. Legal actions commenced by the Company:

-The Company has completed its tax assessments with the Israeli tax authorities for years through March 31, 2016.
-On March 28, 2022, the ITA issued a tax assessment with respect to March 31, 2017, and the total tax liability arising from the assessment as of the date of its issuance amounts to NIS 38.5 million (\$12.3 million), including interest and linkage to the Israeli Customer Price Index.
-The Company filed its tax objection to the ITA on May 26, 2022.
-The

-ITA has one year, until May 25, 2023 to ask additional questions and either affirm, modify or withdraw their assessment.
-With respect to the years ending March 31, 2018 and through March 31, 2020, the Company is under examination by the ITA.
-The Company may be also subject to examination by the Israeli tax authorities for the years ending March 31, 2021 and onward.
+The Company has completed its tax assessments with the Israel Tax Authority ("ITA") for years through March 31, 2016.
+On March 28, 2022, the ITA issued a tax assessment with respect to the period ending March 31, 2017, and the total tax liability arising from the assessment as of the date of its issuance amounts to NIS 39.5 million (approximately \$11 million), including interest and linkage to the Israeli Customer Price Index.
+The Company timely submitted a tax objection to the ITA on May 26, 2022.
+On May 24, 2023, the administrative appeal was rejected and the ITA issued orders with respect to the tax year ending March 31, 2017.
+The total tax liability under the orders, including interest and linkage to the Israeli Customer Price Index as of the date of its issuance, amounts to approximately NIS 90 million (approximately \$24 million).
+The Company intends to appeal the orders to the Haifa District Court.
+On March 30, 2023, the ITA issued a tax assessment with respect to the year ended March 31, 2018.
+The total tax liability arising from the assessment as of the date of its issuance amounts to NIS 43.4 million (approximately \$12.3 million), including interest and linkage to the Israeli Consumer Price Index.
+The Company has submitted an administrative appeal to the ITA.
+With respect to the years ended March 31, 2019, and through March 31, 2021, the Company is under examination by the ITA.
+The Company may be also subject to examination by the ITA for the year ended March 31, 2022 and onward.
 The Company believes that its tax provision is adequate to satisfy any assessments resulting from examination of these years.